facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ### Theming

-Theming is one of the most important features of Docusaurus: we believe your documentation should **adapt to your company's brand** and create a consistent experience with your other websites.
+Theming is one of the most important features of Docusaurus: we believe a documentation should **adapt to your company's brand** and create a consistent experience.

 Docusaurus theming gives a lot of **flexibility** on multiple levels: